Asking For Money

 Clients can be perfectly happy with honest discussion about risks.
 You’re an expert in your domain, and sometimes you need to step out of your domain to achieve all of the client’s goals.
 It’s best to be fully honest with your clients about your limitations as well as your strengths, and as long as you explain how you will be able to solve their problems, they’re usually content.

-And clients who aren’t content the truth are often the one’s you’d probably be better off firing in any case.
+And clients who aren’t content with the truth are often the one’s you’d probably be better off firing in any case.